U.S. CRPD and Human Rights Reporting

 Report to the Committee on Elimination of Racial Discrimination on forced psychiatry and psychiatric abuse against African Americans as intersectional discrimination based on race and disability pdf word

-Collaborative shadow report (full report word) and executive summary (exec summary word) focusing on nonconsensual psychiatric medication in the U.S. has been sent to the Human Rights Committee.
+Collaborative shadow report (full report word) and executive summary (exec summary word) focusing on nonconsensual psychiatric medication in the U.S. has been sent to the Human Rights Committee (the name of the monitoring body for the ICCPR).
 Many thanks to all the individuals who wrote, edited, and contributed to the report.
 We will return to Geneva for the review of the U.S. in October (2013).

 Submitted by: CHRUSP, Victorious Black Women, PsychRights, MindFreedom International, Campaign to Repeal Mental Health Laws, Intentional Peer Support, World Network of Users and Survivors of Psychiatry, International Disability Alliance